 You'll shape the dough and let it rise one more time.
 This time it will only rise about 20%.
 I usually shape my dough around the 9-10 hour mark and then let it rest for the second rise 30 minutes before preheating my oven.

-- Remove the dough from the bowl and place on a lightly floured surface.
+- Turn the dough out onto a lightly floured surface.
 Starting the side of the dough nearest you, pull the edge up and towards the middle.

 - Repeat with the right edge of the dough.

 - Repeat with the left edge of the dough.

 - Finally pull the side of the dough farthest from you up and towards you.

 - Turn the dough over and cup with your hands.
 Gently pull the dough towards you turning and pulling until you get a tight skin on the outside of the dough.

 Place the dough ball onto a piece of parchment paper and use the paper as a sling to lift the dough and place in it into a small bowl for the second rise.

 - You can pick up the dough with your hands or use a bench-scraper.

 The bowl will help to give structure to the dough during the second rise.

 Cover the bowl with a towel or plastic to keep the dough from drying out.